vara11/mbd-bidw/README.md

       - [Windows]: Start from the Start Menu.
       - [Mac]: Launch Dremio from Applications.
 Start Dremio from the Start Menu.
   - You can now navigate to the Dremio UI at http://localhost:9047.
+  - Download and install Dremio ODBC for your OS from https://docs.dremio.com/drivers/

 ## FAQ